denocris/Data-Structures/reports/report_sorting.md

+I apologize for the sort report.
+It contains just the necessary data and results.

 #####Sorting algorithms

 All the sorting algorithms were run on Ulysses cluster.
 Everything has been tested on three different cases: unsorted, sorted and mostly sorted data.
 The sizes of the array were: 2000, 5000, 10000, 20000, 50000, 100000, 200000.